odoo-ps/psae-btco/docs/btco/README.md

-# TCO Training
+# Backend Training - Technical Consultant Onboarding

-Thank you for taking the time to read this page, which contains a suite of exercises to exercises the following subjects:

--   Models
+This project is in progress.
+Here is a list of available case studies for the backend training program:
--   Fields
+- Awesome School
--   Views
+- Sally's Flower Shop
--   Model Inheritance (Class, Prototype, Delegation)
--   View Inheritance
+- Realty Management